m-oot/Synonymy/README.md

 Alexa gives you a word and you try to tell her a synonym of that word.

+## About

+Words were chosen from nltk brown corpus
+Synonyms are from wordnet
+Definitons are from wordnet

 ## Authors

 * **Mayson Green**